Click on thumbnails below for larger pics....

 -loosened the 10mm nut for the positive terminal AND removed the two Phillips head screws on the red retainer (this works like sheetrock anchors to hold the positive electronics to the battery) which should allow the positive terminal to be pulled free,

--removed the 10mm nut on the mounting plate at the passenger side base of the battery.
+-removed the 10mm nut on the mounting plate at back/base of the battery (see note above about trim).

 To remove and install the replacement battery, it helps to have another set of hands to hold the wiring out of the way.
-When installing, it is also helpful to hold the vent tube out of the way as the battery is put into place, careful to slide the battery in from the passenger side to go under the fixed driver side battery mount.
+When installing, it is also helpful to hold the vent tube out of the way as the battery is put into place, careful to slide the battery for the front to go under the fixed side battery mount.

 -reinstall the positive terminal tighten the terminal nut and screws for the red retainer,